Front entrance (exterior shot) of complex

 Sitting just steps from historic Route 66 and located inside one of Northern Arizona’s most spectacular and scientifically significant natural landscapes, the Painted Desert Community Complex is an often overlooked Modern treasure.
 Noted Modern architects Richard Neutra and Robert Alexander carefully designed the collection of 36 steel, glass, and masonry buildings with flat roofs, low silhouettes, primary colors, and native plantings to harmonize with the stunning vistas that surround it.
 Neutra and Alexander’s bold design set a precedent for a new style of park architecture, which became known as “Park Service Modern.”

 Today the Complex is one of the earliest and best examples of Modern architecture within the entire National Park system, and the only remaining example of a Neutra-designed building within the Park Service.
-It was listed on the National Register of Historic Places in 2005 and is on its way to becoming a National Historic Landmark.
+It was listed on the National Register of Historic Places in 2005 and became a National Historic Landmark in 2017.

 Opportunity